mohnbroetchen2/AniShare/doc/index.rst

 Make a user an animal manager
 """""""""""""""""""""""""""""

+The *administrator* is also responsible for user/rights management.
-In order to be able to add/edit animals, a user has to be in the group *animal manager* and have *staff status* in django admin.
+In order to be able to add/edit animals, a user has to be in the group *animal manager* and have *staff status* in the django admin interface.
 For this, an *administrator* has to go to the `user management
 <https://anishare.leibniz-fli.de/admin/auth/user/>`_ in the admin interface by clicking "Home" -> "Authentication and
 Authorization" -> "Users".
 Here, they can make a *user* an *animal manager*, by setting these values (*staff* and group *animal manager*):